 This sound increases with the passage of time.
 Hence, one should look into the issue as soon as possible.

 If you are residing in hot weather, you may hear a loud rubbing sort of sound as if the plastic is being rubbed against a harsh platform.
 This is because the hot weather causes some components to expand that causes the upper plastic bearing to rub and stroke against the cowling present on the steering column.

 Power steering fluid leakage tends to be another prime reason behind unusual sound production while driving.
 This is because power steering systems use a special fluid that flows from the reservoir to the steering box and rack and is responsible for lubtricating it for smoothing motion suspension.
 Sometimes, this fluid is found leaking on its track that causes an unusual sound to come up while you turn around.

 8. Poor suspension bushings

 Poor suspension bushings also cause annoying and unusual sounds to come out of your cars while you turn them around.
-Similar to all other bushings, suspensions bushings tend to lose their life after some time and they are often found torn, crack, and completely broken.
+Similar to all other bushings, suspension bushings tend to lose their life after some time and they are often found torn, cracked, and completely broken.
 This causes tires to produce creaking noises on turning.

 Maintaining a car in good condition is not as easy as it sounds.
-Whenever your car is coming up with any sort of unusual sound while turning that you haven’t heard before, it is best to consult a mechanic to exact locate the issue.
+Whenever your car comes up with any sort of unusual sound while turning that you haven’t heard before, it is best to consult a mechanic to locate the exact issue.

 However, it is obvious that if the car is making sounds while turning, the problem lies somewhere within the suspension or steering system.

-One can deal with it by lubricating at first, but it is best to show it up to your mechanic for fixing the problem completely.
+One can deal with it by lubricating at first, but it is best to show it to your mechanic to fix the problem completely.